imahmud1/Meter220/README.md

 If you have questions, suggestions, or want to discuss potential improvements, feel free to [open an issue](https://github.com/imahmud1/Meter220/issues) in the repository.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+Contributions are welcome, but commercial use and claiming ownership of the software are not permitted under this license.

 ## Acknowledgments

 - Icons provided by [FontAwesome](https://fontawesome.com/).